ampproject/amphtml/extensions/amp-a4a/amp-a4a-format.md

    _Rationale_: AMP must be able to control all animations belonging to an ad, so that it can stop them when the ad is not on screen or system resources are very low.

+1. CSS: Vendor-specific prefixes are considered aliases for the same symbol without the prefix for the purposes of validation.
+This means that if a symbol `foo` is prohibited by CSS validation rules, then the symbol `-vendor-foo` will also be prohibited.

+   _Rationale:_ Some vendor-prefixed properties provide equivalent functionality to properties that are otherwise prohibited or constrained under these rules.

+   _Example_: `-webkit-transition` and `-moz-transition` are both considered aliases for `transition`.
+They will only be allowed in contexts where bare `transition` would be allowed (see [Selectors](#selectors) below).

 #### CSS Animations and Transitions